kubernetes/community/elections/committee-conflict-of-interest.md

 If applicable, the committee where that individual vacated their seat will fill that vacancy per existing election or committee vacancy rules.

+In the event that multiple candidates trigger this conflict in an election cycle, the two (2) affected candidates receiving the most votes will have their preference honored.
+In the event that the first election to conclude has only two seats under consideration, only the affected candidate with the most votes will have their preference honored.